 The Social Action boy-led committee serves as a forum for boy perspectives on volunteering placements through the Community Engagement programme.
 Our boys seek out new volunteering opportunities, such as in the holidays or for younger blocks, and support boys starting their new volunteering placement.
 Our boys also work to promote volunteering in the College, whilst helping to organise events for the local community such as the Founder’s Day Christmas Tea Party.

 Social Impact Society

-Boys serving as Secretaries of the Social Impact Society invite speakers who can educate boys on global sustainability and social action, and lead discussion groups on social impact and social issues.
+Boys serving as Secretaries of the Social Impact Society invite speakers, such as, leaders of national and international charities or social entrepreneurs, who can educate boys on global sustainability and social action, and lead discussion groups on social impact and social issues.
 These are usually held on Monday evenings and are open to all of the Eton community.
-In 2019, 13 events took place where boys heard from leaders of national and international charities, social entrepreneurs, and their peers on the topic of climate change.

 The Prizes Committee assists with the planning, promotion, and running of three prizes to encourage all boys to engage in social action and community engagement.
 For the Social Impact Challenge, boys are invited to propose a charity for Eton Action to support and must engage with the organisation by volunteering, fundraising, and/or raising awareness of whichever issue the charity’s work focuses on.